msk-5s/phase-feature/README.md

 : The `lvna` dataset from the [arima-ercot-2021](https://www.kaggle.com/msk5sdata/arima-ercot-2021) data suite should be placed in this folder.

 `mskutil/`
 : The [mskutil](https://github.com/msk-5s/mskutil) repository as a submodule.
-After cloning this repository, use the following to pull the submodule:
+After cloning this `phase-feature` repository, use the following to pull the `mskutil` submodule:
 ```
 git submodule update --init --recursive
 ```